Orbital Elements, plus astronomical ephemeris in

 Mike Brown, one of the discovers of Eris, Sedna, Orcus and Quaoar has a webpage well worth exploring: Mike Brown's page

-Chad Trujillo, co-discoverer with Mike Brown and David L. Rabinowitz of many bodies out past Pluto, also has a webpage: Chat Trujillo's page
+Chad Trujillo, co-discoverer with Mike Brown and David L. Rabinowitz of many bodies out past Pluto, also has a webpage: Chad Trujillo's page